yanatan16/golang-spsa/README.md

 Since SPSA uses a small amount of randomness in its gradient estimate, it also produces some noise.
 This noise is the good kind however, because it promotes SPSA to become a global optimizer with the same convergence rate as FDSA!

 SPSA has fewer tuning knobs than many other global optimization methods, but it still requires some work.
-The most important parameter is `a` in the `a_k = a / (k + 1 + A) ^ &alpha;` gain sequence.
+The most important parameter is `a` in the `a(k) = a / (k + 1 + A) ^ alpha` gain sequence (see tuning below).
 It can wildly affect results.
 If you wish to limit function measurements, since SPSA uses two function measurements per iteration, pass in N / 2 as the number of rounds to run when using SPSA.

 For more information on SPSA, please see Spall's papers from his [website](http://jhuapl.edu/SPSA).